notaryproject/notation-go/README.md

 # Notation
-A collection of libraries for supporting Notation sign, verify, push, pull of oci artifacts
+A collection of libraries for supporting Notation sign, verify, push, pull of oci artifacts.
+Based on Notary V2 standard.

 ## Table of Contents
 - [Core Documents](#core-documents)